-Deconstructing your faith can seem like an overwhelming process to jump into, especially if you’ve spent much of your life embedded in Christian communities.
+Deconstructing your faith can seem like an overwhelming process to jump into, especially if you’ve spent much of your life embedded in Christian communities and toxic religion, or even near toxic religious culture.
 There are a LOT of questions to ask and many answers for each question.
 Often, when you begin questioning your faith, you aren’t sure where to start.
 As a faith deconstruction coach, I’ve spent hours listening to clients sift through their changing beliefs as well as experiencing my own evolving faith journey, and I’ve written some very helpful guides and resources for you.

 What is Deconstructing Faith?

-Deconstructing faith is not a heretical, self-centered process like patriarchal, toxic religious leaders might have you believe.
+Deconstructing faith is not a heretical, self-centered process like toxic patriarchal leaders might have you believe.
 It’s really a journey in sanctification that focuses on basing your faith in God’s truth instead of man-made, unbiblical traditions.

 Is Deconstructing Your Faith Biblical?